sophon-org/zksync-sso-clave-contracts/README.md

       // Allow up to 0.1 ETH to be spend in gas fees
       feeLimit: parseEther("0.1"),

-      // Allow ETH transfers to a specific address:
       transfers: [
+         // Allow ETH transfers of up to 0.1 ETH to specific address {
+            to: "0x188bd99cd7D4d78d4E605Aeea12C17B32CC3135A",
+            valueLimit: parseEther("0.1"),
+         },

+         // Allow ETH transfers to specific address with a limit of 0.1 ETH per hour
+         // until the session expires
          {
             to: "0x188bd99cd7D4d78d4E605Aeea12C17B32CC3135A",
+            valueLimit: {
-            valueLimit: parseEther("0.1"),
+               limit: parseEther("0.1"),
+               period: BigInt(60 * 60), // 1 hour in seconds
+            },
          },
       ],